CoursesAdvanced scripting for DevSecOpsRobust CLIs: click, typing, dataclasses & packaging

 def load_config(flag_endpoint: str | None) -> Config:

-# precedence: CLI flag > env > default
+# precedence: explicit flag > environment variable > built-in default

 endpoint = flag_endpoint or os.environ.get("APP_ENDPOINT")